domichel/GenCol/README.md

 All ebuilds are tested with repoman.
 If you find a non working ebuild, please contribute and open a bug report.

+The x11-wm/fvwm3 ebuild does not follow the gentoo policy about installation paths.
+It install most of the files into /usr/local.
+That way, you can have both fvwm 2 and 3 installed into the same system.

 Enjoy!

 ## Usage